Bruce Guthrie Photos Home Page: [Click here] to go to Bruce Guthrie Photos home page.

 Trips this year:

-after getting fully vaccinated, I made a trip down to Asheville, NC in May to visit my dad and his wife Dixie and returned again in early October,
+(May, October) After getting fully vaccinated, I made two trips down to Asheville, NC to visit my dad and his wife Dixie, and